pieterjanv/ansible-local-facts/README.md

         key2: yet another value
     recursive: yes

-# When calling a role that may or may not use locally scoped facts,
+# When calling a role that may or may not use locally scoped facts, we have
-# we have to wrap call it with the `call` role to be sure that our facts remain local.
+# to wrap call it with the `call` role to ensure that our facts remain local.
-# This requires setting the call args on the `local` fact, which are the same as those
-# on `include_role`.
-- name: Setup call to nested third party role pieterjanv.localscope.set:
-    updates:
-      call_args:
-        name: some_one.some_collection.some_role
-        tasks_from: main

-# Now call the role through the `call` role
+# To wrap a role with the `call` role, set the parameters as you would set them
+# on `include_role`, but under `vars` instead.
 - name: Include a nested role
   ansible.builtin.include_role:
     name: pieterjanv.localscope.call
+  vars:
+    name: some_one.some_collection.some_role

 - name: Use the locally scoped facts knowing they have not been overwritten
   debug: